 At Foremost, Panchal is responsible for identifying development opportunities in strategic markets that are expected to drive the company’s growth.
 He also underwrites new acquisitions, participates in forward planning efforts and assists in the marketing and disposition process.

 Outside of the office, Panchal serves as a board member for an Orange County-based non-profit organization and is involved with international humanitarian efforts.
 He holds a bachelor’s degree in business administration with an emphasis in real estate finance and development from the University of Southern California.

-Richard Gillham serves as the senior accountant at Foremost Companies, where he assists in all aspects of the company’s accounting, financial reporting and financial analysis functions.
+Richard Gillham serves as the Accounting Manager at Foremost Companies, where he assists in all aspects of the company’s accounting, financial reporting and financial analysis functions.

 Prior to joining Foremost Companies, Gillham worked for Ernst & Young’s assurance practice in the Bay Area and Orange County.
 As a member of the company’s Real Estate Services group, he served a broad range of public and private companies across the real estate investment, brokerage services and hospitality industries.

 Gillham graduated with honors from the University of California, Santa Barbara, where he earned a double major in business economics with an emphasis in accounting and religious studies.
 He is a certified public accountant (CPA) actively licensed in California.

 Sakura Davenport, office manager at Foremost Companies, has more than 15 years of experience in the real estate industry.